MayankDevil/Portfolio/README.md

 Copyright (c) by _Mayank_.
 All Rights Reserved.

-__This GUPT Project is the property of Mayank and is protected under copyright law.
+__This Project is the property of Mayank and is protected under copyright law.
 Unauthorized reproduction, distribution, or disclosure of this Project , or any part of its contents, is strictly prohibited.__

 For permissions, please contact the repository owners through their GitHub profiles: